Cam Hashemi

 The Tension

 If you’ve ever tried working during a meeting, you’ve personally felt the pull of this tension.
 There’s either work or a meeting – never both.
 The switch away from work to the meeting is always followed by a panicked prayer that we can catch up on the conversation.
-In the other direction, the switch back from the meeting to work is always met with a few dumbfounded seconds of “okay, what am I looking at again?”
+And the switch back from the meeting to work is always met with a few dumbfounded seconds of “okay, what am I looking at again?”

 It’s hard enough to focus in isolation without distracting ourselves.
 And it’s hard enough to coordinate, with everyone in the same room, without communication breaking down.
 As individuals, focusing and coordinating at the exact same time is simply impossible.

-The problem is actually worse than that: we can’t even focus and coordinate near the same time.
+But the problem is worse than that: we can’t even focus and coordinate near the same time.
 When we context-switch between focus and coordination, our minds stash mental bits from the previous task to free up resources for the next.
 Like computers, these stashing-and-loading costs add up when we frequently switch between tasks.
 But for computers, context-switching is merely slow…

 Human context-switching is like a child cleaning their room.
 Some toys seem to fall down a black hole, never to return, while other toys remain scattered across the floor, ever in the way.
 We forget some things and fail to forget others, and both faults prevent us from fully attending to the task at hand.
 So while focus and coordination in parallel are impossible, context-switching between them is only deceivingly possible.